vogulcan/basenji/README.md

-# Fork for Akita CLI and converting to uv project
+# Fork for making Akita CLI and converting to uv project instead of relying on conda envs

 # Clone the repo and Sync the uv
 ```bash